Basic Stuff on Installing SketchUp

 to tune-up Internet Explorer if clearing out cache and cookies is not enough...

 SketchUp crashes more than before

 However, disabling all plugins only helps to identify a problem caused by some plugin, not which plugin.
-The old method of trouble-shooting naughty plugins (and what needs to be done to identify a specific plugin) is to remove half of the plugins form the Plugins directory, restart SketchUp.
+The old method of troubleshooting naughty plugins (and what needs to be done to identify a specific plugin) is to remove half of the plugins from the Plugins directory, restart SketchUp.
 If the problem continues, remove half of the remaining plugins and restart SketchUp again...
 You get the idea?

 OK, there are a few good reasons to do this....

 Before SketchUp 8 was released, the Pro trial version of SketchUp could downgrade to SketchUp Free.
 This feature caused some confusion for some licensed Pro users who neglected to entered their licensing information yet continued using SketchUp after the trial expired and thought they were still using the Pro version.
 So now there are two separate installations - Pro and Free.

 Now a new problem popped up - an incomplete uninstallation of SketchUp Pro 8 when some people go through the SketchUp Pro trial and decide to downgrade and install SketchUp Free.
 Some files and registry entries may be left behind after uninstalling SketchUp Pro and replacing it with SketchUp Free which makes the computer think the Pro version is still installed,

 Help Center General instructions for uninstalling the program.
 However, this may not be enough...